 Right now both the City and County are setting up new greenhouse gas (GHG) emissions reduction goals using community-input.
 The City’s timeline is driven by their commitment to the Global Covenant of Mayors.
 In 2017, the County passed a resolution reaffirming its commitment to address climate change and the importance of climate action planning.

 Community input is paramount to setting a bold, leadership-level goal that aligns with the most recent science.
-So now is the time to share what you feel the recommended climate reduction goal should be with your local government.
 The City and County have different processes and timelines for developing new goals, so check out the details below.

 For City Residents

 What’s Happening Now

 On July 1, 2019 the Charlottesville City Council voted to adopt a GHG emissions reduction goal of 45% GHG reduction by 2030 and achieving carbon neutrality by 2050!
 In doing so, Charlottesville became the first city in the Commonwealth of Virginia to commit to carbon neutrality.
 Read about this milestone in our blog, “City’s Bold Climate Goal Puts Cville Out Front in the State.”

 Public comments about further development of the climate action plan can be submitted to City Staff by emailing firstname.lastname@example.org.